Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Results

 Fig. \ref{fig:xy} shows the trajectories of all the protostars within the $x-y$ plane where the green color represents the protostars roaming around the cloud, blue color denotes the merged ones (described below) and the red color depicts the protostars moving away from the system, respectively.
 The left panel shows the overall dynamics of these protostars in the central regime of $\approx1000$ AU at an epoch $t\approx20.22$ kyr.
 The zoomed-in version of the same (shown in the right panel) is illustrated within a boxsize of $\approx300$ AU in order to visualise the trajectory in a closer examination.

-Our simulation also captures the merging phenomenon between a few protostars that took place at four different epochs and four different sites, shown by the yellow markers.
-The first merging event happens between the protostars p6 and p8 (denoted by the ``p6-p8'') at an epoch $t\approx0.0098$ kyr, followed by the second between ``p6-p10 pair'' at $t\approx8.81$ kyr, the third between ``p4-p6 '' at $t\approx9.6$ kyr and the fourth between ``p6-p7 pair'' at $t\approx19.68$ kyr, respectively.
-Interestingly, we also find that all the mergers take place within the central regime of $\approx100$ AU.
+Our simulation also captures the merging phenomenon between a few protostars that took place at six different epochs and six different sites, shown by the yellow markers.
+The first merging event happens between the protostars p6 and p8 (denoted by the ``p6-p8'') at an epoch $t\approx0.0098$ kyr, followed by the second between ``p6-p10 pair'' at $t\approx8.81$ kyr, the third between ``p4-p6'' at $t\approx9.6$ kyr, the fourth between ``p6-p7 pair'' at $t\approx19.68$ kyr, the fifth between ``p1-p4 pair'' at $t\approx146.78$ kyr and the sixth between ``p1-p3 pair'' at $t\approx169.3$ kyr, respectively.
+Interestingly, we also find that five of the six mergers take place within the central regime of $\approx150$ AU.
 This is due to the fact that the dynamical friction tends to be highest in the central dense part.